-ESTRING (estradiol vaginal ring) is a slightly opaque ring with a whitish core containing a drug reservoir of 2 mg estradiol (an estrogen hormone).
-Estradiol, silicone polymers and barium sulfate are combined to form the ring.
+ESTRING (estradiol vaginal system) is a slightly opaque ring with a whitish core containing a drug reservoir of 2 mg estradiol (an estrogen hormone).
+Estradiol, silicone polymers, barium sulfate and silicone fluid (as dispersing agent) are combined to form the ring.